Dmitry Mitrokhin

-Dmitry Isidorovich Mitrohin, also Mitrokhin (Дмитрий Исидорович Митрохин; 15 May 1883 – 7 November 1973) was a Russia and Soviet graphic artist, illustrator, master of easel engraving, etching and lithography, author of many book illustrations, a huge cycle of miniatures in the genre chamber still life.
+Dmitry Isidorovich Mitrohin, also Mitrokhin (Дмитрий Исидорович Митрохин; 15 May 1883 – 7 November 1973) was a Russian and Soviet graphic artist, illustrator, master of easel engraving, etching and lithography, author of many book illustrations, a huge cycle of miniatures in the genre chamber still life.
 Art critic, member of many art associations, Professor of the Higher Institute of photography and photographic technique (1919-1926), Professor of the Printing Department of the Higher Artistic and Technical Institute (1924-1930 a course in book graphics) in Leningrad.
 Honored Artist of the RSFSR (1969).

 Biography

 He was born in Yeysk, Krasnodor Krai, Russia.
 In 1902, he joined the Moscow School of Painting, Sculpture and Architecture, and transferred to the Stroganov Art School in 1904 to study book illustration.
 In 1905, Mitrohin moved to Paris and attended drawing classes by Eugène Grasset and Théophile Steinlen.
 He returned to Russia in 1908, and settled in Saint Petersburgh between 1912 and 1914, illustrating children's books (including Arthur Ransome's Old Peter's Russian Tales) and other Russian books such as Lukomorie.

 From 1919 to 1923, Dmitry Mitrohin was a custodian in the drawings and engravings department of the Russian Museum.
 In 1919, he also started teaching at the Higher Photography Institute, and then at the Academy of Arts from 1924 to 1934.
 In 1944, he moved back to Moscow to do book illustration until the 1960s.
 He died in Moscow in 1973.